mamercad/ansible-icinga2-server/README.md

     - hosts:
         - icinga2
       roles:
+        - mamercad.epel
         - mamercad.icinga2-server

 Usage
 _____

-After Installation go to /icingaweb and log with icingaadmin and standard password  icingaadmin.
+After installation, visit `/icingaweb` and log with `icingaadmin` and standard password `icingaadmin`.
+The password (via hash), can be changed in `vars/main.yml`.

 License
 -------